 Step 3: If, at this point, the complaint has not been satisfactorily resolved, further appeal may be made within 30 days to the Department of Public Instruction (DPI), Equal Educational Opportunity Office, P.O.
 Box 7841, Madison, WI 53707.
 An appeal to the DPI should be in writing and signed.
 The following information should be included: the reason for the appeal, the facts that make the Complainant believe discrimination occurred, and the relief or outcome the Complainant is requesting.
 If the person appealing is a minor, a parent or guardian must sign the appeal.
-In addition, the Complainant may appeal directly to the DPI if the District has not provided written acknowledgement within 45 days of receipt of the complaint or has not made a determination within 90 days of receipt of the written complaint.
+In addition, the Complainant may appeal directly to the DPI if the District has not provided written acknowledgement within 45 days of receipt of the written complaint.